 Without inferences, there is no thinking, critical or otherwise.
 Inferences allow us to move from one thought to another; they are the pathways by which thinking occurs.
 To think inferentially is to ask questions about pieces of information.
 What does this information tell us?
-Does it lead us to a hypothesis?
 Does it support our hypothesis or challenge it?
 If the information is true, what other claims follow logically from it?
 What additional knowledge is required to make sense of the information?